0xr0bert/phase-seminar-20221026/presentation.md

 - Perceptions of acceptable commute method vary by groups.
 - Social norms may explain this difference.

-# Question & model overview

-- **Research question**: What interventions may be successful at increasing active travel?
-- Need to better understand the decision-making process for commuters!
-- Not about traffic flow!
-- Incorporate:
-    * peer/neighbour effects;
-    * choice/habit; and
-    * access and support.
-- Fully configurable model to allow for parameter space exploration/adaptation.

 # Interventions

 :::: {.columns}